Nippani: Business

 Nippani is dependent mostly on agriculture and its local textile industry.
-Nippani is also well known for its Tobacco business, Beedi Factories, Tobacco Mills, foundry business, Tile Business, wood businesses and aluminium pot making factory.
+It is also well known for its tobacco business, beedi factories, tobacco mills, foundry, tile, and wood businesses; and aluminium pot-making factory.

-Nippani is one of notable Tobacco trade market and producer in India.
-Nippani is surrounded by 4 sugar factories, one of it is Shri Halsidhnath Sugar Factory -situated in Nippani and other three.
-One is situated near Bhoj Cross which is 20 km away from Nippani and other 2 are in nearing Maharashatra Border, Sada Sakhar Karkhana, Hamidawada and Jawahar Sahakari Sugar Factory in Hupari.
+Nippani is a notable tobacco producer in India, home to a tobacco trade market.
+Several sugar factories are also located in or near Nippani.

 Education

-Devchand College, Karnataka Lingayat Education (KLE's) G. I .Bagewadi College are the notable colleges in the area.
+There are several notable institutions of higher education in Nippani, several of which are under the Karnataka Lingayat Education Society (KLE Society), an organisation running 300 institutions engaged in education, health care, and research in Karnataka and Maharashtra.
+Among these institutions are the following:

 KLE's G.I.
-Bagewadi College of Arts, Commerce & Science is a very well known college in the Nippani region.
-In 2017, NAAC gave A+ accreditation for the college, which is the first in the whole of Karnataka to get A+.
-KLE society has built Independent PU College beside the KLE College of Pharmacy in Nipani.
+Bagewadi College of Arts, Commerce & Science became Karnataka's first recipient to receive "A+ accreditation" from India's National Assessment and Accreditation Council (NAAC), in 2017.
+KLE also built the Independent PU College beside the KLE College of Pharmacy in Nippani.

-VSM's Somashekhar R. Kothiwale Institute of Technology, Nipani is the only engineering college in Nipani Taluk.
+VSM's Somashekhar R. Kothiwale Institute of Technology, Nippani is the sole engineering college in Nippani Taluk.

-Devchand College, formerly known as Janta College was established Padmabhushan Shriman Devchandji Shah in 1960, and is affiliated to Shivaji University, Kolhapur.
-Devchand College also hosts Yashwantrao Chavan Maharashtra Open University, Centre for distance education, Shivaji University, Kolhapur.
+Devchand College (formerly Janta College) was established by Padma Bhushan–awardee Shriman Devchandji Shah in 1960, and is affiliated to Shivaji University, Kolhapur.
+The college also hosts Yashwantrao Chavan Maharashtra Open University, Centre for Distance Education, Shivaji University in Kolhapur.